andreicontan/testingscool-api-test-bootstrap/README.md

 # Coding while Testing with support of openAI

-### Blog Post Intro: "Beyond the Tools: Mastering the Concepts Behind Effective Software Testing"
+### Beyond the Tools: Mastering the Concepts Behind Effective Software Testing

 In the fast-paced world of software development, it's easy to get caught up in the latest tools and technologies.
 New frameworks, libraries, and platforms are constantly emerging, promising to simplify our work and accelerate our progress.
 However, while tools are undeniably valuable, they are only as effective as the understanding and mastery of the concepts behind them.